WISE-Community/docs/user/feature/survey-unit/index.md

 ![Use with class](use-with-class.png)
 _Use with class dialog with the Survey option selected._

 When a survey unit is created, WISE will generate a unique URL that can be sent to the users.
-The users can access the unit anonymously by accessing the URL.
+The users can access the unit anonymously by visiting the URL in a browser.